ycpcs/cs340-fall2016/lectures/lecture23.md

 Eliminating the possibility of an important class of errors such as data races and deadlocks.
 This doesn't mean that it is necessarily *easy* to express correct concurrent algorithms in Clojure, but there is more safety than in languages such as Java.

 Because Clojure is a "mostly-functional" language, it is possible to write programs that use concurrency but do not use *any* mutable state.
-For example, many of the important built-in data structures (such as lists) are *immutable*: "modification" to such data structures produces a new data structure rather than destructively modifying the previous one.
+For example, many of the important built-in data structures (such as vectors, lists, and maps) are *immutable*: "modification" to such data structures produces a new data structure rather than destructively modifying the previous one.
 This can be very efficient, because most or all of the previous data structure can be re-used as-is rather than copying it.

 Futures
 -------